'We All Want this Light-Switch Moment With Those We Lead'

 I say this all the time.
 The greatest way for a coach or leader to be successful is to just make the m----------r in front of you better.
 Whoever’s in front of you, just show up and continue to make them better.
 Challenge them, give them the truth, put your arm around them when they don’t deserve it sometimes.
 If you can make the person in front of you better, great things are going to happen for them and great things are going to happen for you.

-You both recently started Formula Zero, a personal development program for high school and college payers.
+You both recently started Formula Zero, a personal development program for high school and college players.
 Why is helping others and paying it forward still such a major priority for you both?

 I was speaking at a clinic in Chicago seven or eight years ago and had three topics that day: player development, pick and roll, building a winning culture.
 I was in an Uber and texting with Dame telling him I was about to speak to 300 coaches, give me some advice.
 I thought he’d give me something great about change pace, change direction or playing pick and roll, but he sent three words: “Impact somebody else.”